 - I. Application for admission to Central Alabama Community College. - II.
 Appropriate Application for admission to the nursing program. - III.
-Official high school transcript or GED certificate. - IV.
+Official high school transcript or GED certificate if required by Central Alabama Community College for unconditional admission. - IV.
 Official transcripts from all colleges attended. - V. Official ACT composite score. - VI.
 Letter of good standing if applicant has previously been enrolled in a nursing program at another institution. - VII.
 Additional documents as needed to meet the minimal requirements below.